-Species Status Description Desktop likelihood of occurrence EPBC Act NC Act Reptiles Common Death Adder V Distribution Potential Acanthophis antarcticus This species is known to occur from central Queensland through New South Wales to the southern parts of South Australia and Western Australia (Queensland Government 2019).
-It is found over a large area of Queensland from Brisbane to Cooktown, with most records held within the south-east (Rowland and Ferguson 2012).
-A dead specimen of the Common Death Adder has been recorded by surveys conducted for the Arrow Bowen Gas Project in 2011 (and Habitat reported in the Olive Downs Coking Areas that are well drained with a deep leaf litter layer, including wet sclerophyll forests and rainforests, woodland, shrublands, grasslands and coastal heathlands are preferred habitat types for this species (Queensland Government 2019, Rowland and Ferguson 2012).
-Coal Project EIS).
-However, none of the recent extensive nearby fauna surveys (Olive Downs, Saraji East, Winchester South) have recorded this Ecology species.
-The Common Death Adder is highly cryptic, spending most of its time sitting motionless hiding under low foliage, leaf litter or loose sand.
-It is active during the day and night but is mostly active during the night when moving between shelter sites (Queensland Government 2019).
-This species prefers areas that contain a dense groundcover layer (leaves, foliage, sand) to lure in its prey (insects, frogs, lizards, birds, and small mammals).
-It is an ambush predator waiting until its prey are in range before striking (Queensland Government 2019).
-Breeding occurs in spring with live young born between February and March every second year (Queensland Government 2019).
+Species Status Description Desktop likelihood of occurrence EPBC Act ^{1,2} NC Act 3 Reptiles · ì Common Death Adder Acanthophis antarcticus - V DistributionThis species is known to occur from central Queensland through New South Wales to the southern parts of South Australia and Western Australia (Queensland Government 2019).
+It is found over a large area of Queensland from Brisbane to Cooktown, with most records held within the south-east (Rowland and Ferguson 2012).HabitatAreas that are well drained with a deep leaf litter layer, including wet sclerophyll forests and rainforests, woodland, shrublands, grasslands and coastal heathlands are preferred habitat types for this species (Queensland Government 2019, Rowland and Ferguson 2012).EcologyThe Common Death Adder is highly cryptic, spending most of its time sitting motionless hiding under low foliage, leaf litter or loose sand.
+It is active during the day and night but is mostly active during the night when moving between shelter sites (Queensland Government 2019).This species prefers areas that contain a dense groundcover layer (leaves, foliage, sand) to lure in its prey (insects, frogs, lizards, birds, and small mammals).
+It is an ambush predator waiting until its prey are in range before striking (Queensland Government 2019).Breeding occurs in spring with live young born between February and March every second year (Queensland Government 2019).
 It is not known to have specific breeding habitat requirements.
+Potential A dead specimen of the Common Death Adder has been recorded by surveys conducted for the Arrow Bowen Gas Project in 2011 (and reported in the Olive Downs Coking Coal Project EIS).
+However, none of the recent extensive nearby fauna surveys (Olive Downs, Saraji East, Winchester South) have recorded this species.
 The Common Death Adder is a sedentary terrestrial snake (Queensland Government 2019).
 It is most active during the breeding season (September to March) (Queensland Museum 2019), in the warmer months of the year and at night when moving between shelter sites (Rowland and Ferguson 2012).